Multi Rig Trawl - Nephrops triple rig

 - multi rig

-This style of multi rig originated in Denmark.
-In this rig three trawls are towed side by side using four trawl warps. two pairs of trawl doors are used to spread this rig.
+In this rig, three trawls are towed side by side using four trawl warps.
+Two pairs of trawl doors are used to spread this rig.
 The outer pair being standard trawl doors, the inner two being smaller but with added weight as they partly act as a trawl door and partly as a clump weight.

 This method of multi rigged trawling, rigged with sweeps and bridles, similar to the nephrops three warp twin rig but usually shortened by about 40% in length.
 It has proved very effective at targeting bottom living demersal fish and nephrops in certain areas of the North Sea.
 There has not been much take up of this method in the UK as it does require extensive modifications to an existing vessel to operate the two extra warps and the two sets of trawl doors simultaneously.